danilotc/devdojoen-java/README.md

 1. [x] Java One For All 12 - Primitive types pt 03 - casting
 1. [x] Java One For All 13 - Primitive types pt 04 - Strings
 1. [x] Java One For All 14 - Primitive types pt 05 - Exercise
+1. [x] Java One For All 15 - Operators pt 01 - Arithmetic

 ---